-- Projects of building renovation should include clear and significant components that will lead to a significant improvement of animal welfare to count towards R.44 (animal welfare). - A building renovation that only adopts the latest standards in terms of energy savings is not enough to justify a link to R.16 (investments for climate). - By contrast, even if the production of renewable energy, although on a small-scale, or the promotion of digital farming technologies represent are a small part of a single large on-farm modernisation investment, this intervention should nevertheless be linked to R.3 (digitalising agriculture) and the installed capacity be reported under R.15 (renewable energy). - Some farming practices reducing ammonia emissions, such as 'specific amendments with sorbents' and 'no-urea fertilizers', should only be linked to R.20 (air quality). - By contrast, interventions supporting organic farming should be linked to: R.14 (carbon sequestration), R.19 (soil), R.21 (water quality), R.22 (nutrient management), R.24 (pesticides), R.29 (organic farming), R.31 (habitat and species), R.43 (AMR), and R.44 (animal welfare).
+- Projects of building renovation should include clear and significant components that will lead to a significant improvement of animal welfare to count towards R.44 (animal welfare). - A building renovation, adopting the latest standards in terms of energy savings, is not enough to justify establishing the link with R.16 (investments for climate). - By contrast, even if the production of renewable energy is a small part of a huge modernisation investment, the installed capacity is to be reported under R.15 (renewable energy). - Some farming practices reducing ammonia emissions, such as 'specific amendments with sorbents' and 'no-urea fertilizers', should only be linked to R.20 (air quality). - By contrast, interventions supporting organic farming should be linked to: R.14 (carbon sequestration), R.19 (soil), R.21 (water quality), R.22 (nutrient management), R.24 (pesticides), R.29 (organic farming), R.31 (habitat and species), R.43 (AMR), and R.44 (animal welfare).
 MS may also attribute organic farming to other result indicators when specific requirements or conditions of the intervention justify it.